 Bamboo and its vigorous rhizomes are much happier when they’re growing directly in the soil.
 The natural earth typically holds moisture better, and also drains better.
 So potted bamboo has a greater risk of both under-watering and over-watering.
 The best solution is just to pay attention.

-The biggest problem I’ve had with potted bamboo is that it gets root bound.
-Eventually the roots can get so tightly bound that the water won’t even penetrate the soil.
+The biggest problem I’ve had with potted bamboo is that it gets root-bound.
+Eventually, the roots can get so tightly bound that the water won’t even penetrate the soil.
 It just sits on top and rolls off or evaporates.
 When this happens, it’s time to find a bigger pot, or move the plant into the earth with a good root barrier.

-*Be aware, if the plant is seriously root bound, it will need more than just a transplant.
+*Be aware, if the plant is seriously root-bound, it will need more than just a transplant.
 You’ll have to break up the root ball, probably with a good hand saw.
 And you’ll want to cut away the sides and bottom of the root mass, where the rhizomes are turning back on themselves.
 Keep the rootball wet as you do this, and don’t panic if a couple culms don’t survive the move.

 Growing bamboo directly in water

 A lot of people imagine bamboo growing in tropical swamps and Japanese koi ponds.
 But bamboo doesn’t actually grow this way.
 There are a couple varieties of so-called water bamboo, which are more adaptable to growing in saturated soil, but even these can only survive a handful of days in such soggy conditions.
 Ultimately, it’s easier to kill a bamboo by overwatering than by underwatering.

 Over time, the bamboo roots will begin to rot if they are growing directly in a pond or a mud hole.
 Try planting some horsetail or papyrus instead.
 You can also plant your bamboo near the edge of a pond or waterway.
 But you’ll have to let the plant and its rhizomes decide for themselves just how close to the water they’ll go.

-Water needs of bamboo and cotton
+Water needs of bamboo vs cotton

 Among its many environmental advantages, which include producing more oxygen than trees and growing faster than any other plant on earth, bamboo also takes far less water than cotton.

 Cotton cultivation requires about three times as much water as bamboo.
 For the most part, commercial bamboo grows where it’s native and lives off of natural rainfall.
-For this reason it needs much less irrigation and special attention.
+For this reason, it needs much less irrigation and special attention.
 The water footprint of cotton farming, especially in India and Uzbekistan, is a serious factor that Western consumers can easily ignore, but not forever.

 If you enjoyed this article about how to water bamboo, please consider sharing the blog post or subscribing to our mailing list.
 You might also be interested in some of the following links: